 A good posture can improve your mood and memory, as well as your ability to learn and retain information.
 You’ll be more successful at school if you sit straight up, raise your head, and pull your shoulders back.
 This article contains more information about improving your grades, memory, and posture.

 Most students are unable to focus for longer than 45 minutes.
 Therefore, I recommend that you work in 30- to 45-minute blocks followed by a 5- or 10-minute break.
-It is better to work in smaller blocks of time for most students than to try to concentrate for hours.
+It is better to work in smaller blocks of time for most students than trying to concentrate for hours.

 To be a better student, exercise.